RxLaboratory/Ramses/src-docs/docs/components/server/index.md

 - An acces to a ***mySQL*** or ***MariaDB*** or any other compatible server and a dedicated database.

 Without such a database server, the *Ramses Server* can still be run correctly (it will use an *SQLite* database which doesn't need any particular server), but performance may be poor with too many different concurrent users.

+- An ***SSL*** certificate.
+Although this is not mandatory, it is **strongly** recommended to always encrypt your connections to the server, especially if the server is publicly available on the internet.

 ### Recommended configuration